austin-alberd/InterstateExitRater/README.md

 # InterstateExitRater
-A simple web app where users rate Interstate exits based on several criteria.
+A simple web app that allows users to rate interstate exits based on criteria such as ramp length and ammenities.